|DEADLINES FOR CLASS OF 2017|

 EMBA students spend an average of 15-20 hours a week outside the classroom.

-The cost of the Executive MBA Program for the Class of 2015 is $68,019 for the first year.
-Executive MBA fees cover registration, tuition, books and software supplies, meals, parking, and off-campus residentials.
+The cost of the Executive MBA Program for the Class of 2015 is $69,378 for the first year.
+Executive MBA fees cover registration, student charges, books and software supplies, meals, parking, and off-campus residentials.
 All costs for the International Seminar, except airfare, are included.

 Yes.
 Stafford loans up to $20,500 are available to students and private loans for amounts in excess of $20,500 are also available.
 For more information and to apply for a student loan (Free Application for Federal Student Aid), please go to http://www.fafsa.ed.gov/.
 The school code for UCLA is 001315.

-Applicants are encouraged to visit campus and attend an EMBA Admissions event where we can meet you and you can get your questions answered.
+Yes, we recommend that you come to campus and meet with the Admissions Staff to learn more about our program and how it will exceed your expectations of a Top 10 Business School.
+We also encourage you to visit campus and attend an EMBA Admissions event where you can get your questions answered.
 We have a wide variety of events that will help you decide if UCLA Anderson Executive MBA is the right program for you.

 Yes.
 If you invite us to visit your company, Executive MBA Staff will arrange to an Information Reception for your employees at the location of your choice, such as your offices or an off-site location.
 For more information, contact us at 310.825.2032 or email us at firstname.lastname@example.org.